mathworks-ref-arch/matlab-on-azure-win/README.md

 # Deployment Steps

-The MATLAB Reference Architecture is released in lockstep with the bi-annual MATLAB releases.
+The MATLAB Reference Architecture is released with the twice-yearly general release schedule of MATLAB.
-Each reference architecture release has its own instructions as we continue to evolve it.
-Select a release to continue:
+To view instructions for deploying the MATLAB reference architecture, select a MATLAB release:

 | Release |
 | ------- |